ipyflow/ipyflow/README.md

 ```

 We don't have a paper written yet for the syntax extensions that implement the
-reactive algebra, but in the mean time, you can cite the `ipyflow` repo
+reactive algebra, but in the mean time, you can cite the IPyflow repo
 directly for that and anything else not covered by the previous publications:
 ```bibtex
 @misc{ipyflow,